-30.1 A grievance is any dispute which involves the interpretation or application of any provision of this MOU excluding, however, those provisions of this MOU which specifically provide that the decision of any County official shall be final, the interpretation or application of those provisions not being subject to the grievance procedure.
-Any grievance will be terminated once an EEO complaint is filed on the issue being grieved.

-30.2 Grievances shall be processed in the following manner:
+- 30.1.
+A grievance is any dispute which involves the interpretation or application of any provision of this MOU excluding, however, those provisions of this MOU which specifically provide that the decision of any County official shall be final, the interpretation or application of those provisions not being subject to the grievance procedure.
+Any grievance will be terminated once an EEO complaint is filed on the issue being grieved. - 30.2.
+Grievances shall be processed in the following manner: - A. Step 1.

-A.(a) Step 1.
 Department Head and/or the Designated Representative

-Any employee who believes that he/shethey haves a grievance may discuss his/hertheir complaint with such management official as his/hertheir department head may designate.
-If the issue is not resolved within the department, or if the employee elects to submit his/hertheir grievance directly to PDA, the procedures hereinafter specified may be invoked, provided, however, that all complaints involving or concerning the payment of compensation shall be in writing to Employee Relations.
+Any employee who believes that they have a grievance may discuss their complaint with such management official as their department head may designate.
+If the issue is not resolved within the department, or if the employee elects to submit their grievance directly to PDA, the procedures hereinafter specified may be invoked, provided, however, that all complaints involving or concerning the payment of compensation shall be in writing to Employee Relations.

-B.(b) Step 2.
+B. B. Step 2.
 Employee Relations

 Any employee or official of PDA may notify Employee Relations in writing that a grievance exists, stating the particulars of the grievance and, if possible, the nature of the remedy desired.
 Such notification must be received within twenty-eight (28) calendar days from the date of the employee's knowledge of an alleged grievance.
 Any grievance involving demotion, suspension or dismissal must be received within fourteen (14) calendar days of the above specified action.
 Employee Relations or a designated representative who in the case of a grievance alleging discrimination shall be the EEO Coordinator shall have twenty (20) workdays to investigate the merits of the complaint, to meet with the complainant, and, if the complainant is not PDA, to meet also with the officials of PDA and to settle the grievance.
-No grievance may be processed under paragraph (\underline{Ce}) below which has not first been filed and investigated in accordance with this paragraph (\underline{Bb}).
+No grievance may be processed under paragraph (C) below which has not first been filed and investigated in accordance with this paragraph (B).

-C. (c) Step 3.
+C. C. Step 3.
 Adjustment Board